wittawatj/cadgan/README.md

 ## Dependencies

 * Parts of this repository depend on code from https://github.com/LMescheder/GAN_stability.
-To make it easier to manage dependencies, use the forked version here (by Wittawat): https://github.com/wittawatj/GAN_stability .
+To make it easier to manage dependencies, use the forked version here: https://github.com/wittawatj/GAN_stability .
 To install,

     1. Clone the repository
     2. `cd` to the folder.
 Run `pip install -e .`.